cubazis/ScalaMLScratch/README.md

 # Scala - scikit-learn (TO BE RENAMED)

-Scala scikit-learn is a personal project to implement and the common 'data science' algorithms in much the same way scikit-learn.
+Scala scikit-learn is a personal project to implement and the common 'data science' algorithms in much the same way scikit-learn has done.

 # Motivation

-1. Learn functional programming specifically for Machine Learning, is it possible?
+1. Learn functional programming specifically for Machine Learning
-2. Apply and write ML in Scala from Scratch
+2. Apply and write ML algorithms in Scala from Scratch

 # Installation